hoangkimthuc/TSGCNet/README.md

 1. The author only share 1 data for reference, which is used for both training and testing.
 That's why the model is overfitting and can't generalize to larger dataset --> action: Find a large dataset and test model performance.
 2. The 2-stream models could be replaced by a simpler approach: positional embedding.
 This could also potentially improve the learned representation of vertexes and normal vectors.
 3. Need to validated against sota 3D semantic segmantation models: Spherical Transformer, LCPFormer... as well as large public data set like CTooth.

+## Important changes made to the original code
+1. Add conda env for result reproducibility.
+2. Build the CLI for the training script and fix the generate flyfile function to make it work.
+3. Add visualization to the results.

 ## Instructions for running the training script and visualize results
 1. Create conda env
 ```bash